johnwatkins0/wp-site-stats/README.md

 # wp-site stats

 A WordPress plugin providing a frontend widget showing stats about sites in a multisite network.
-Itlso works with a single site in a single-site installation.
+It also works with a single site in a single-site installation.

 Note: This plugin has only been tested in a *subdirectory* WordPress multisite installation.
 It may not be ready for a subdomain installation.